-For many women who choose to convert to Islam, learning how to pray, giving up certain foods, and dressing differently are some of the challenges that Insha’Allah they will find easy to overcome.
+For many women who choose to convert to Islam, learning how to pray, giving up certain foods, and dressing differently are some of the challenges that, Insha’Allah, they will find easy to overcome.

 Next on the lips of well-meaning advisers is the reminder that marriage is ‘half our deen’ and there is no reason to delay it.

-To be frank, a convert Muslim woman will usually appeal to many Muslim men because she is likely to be practicing her deen fully, or they think they can guide her, or for other unreligious reasons (such as positive racism).
+To be frank, a convert Muslim woman will usually appeal to many Muslim men because she is likely to be practicing her deen fully, or thet will think they can guide her, or for other unreligious reasons (such as positive racism).

-“That man has to be as good as the husband you would be seeking, as in he must be of practice and understanding of deen (religion) and of good character.”
+“That man has to be as good as the husband you would be seeking; he must be of practice and understanding of the deen (religion), and of good character.”

-After that, then seeking a husband should be easy, because your wali will take seriously his obligation to find a trustworthy practicing Muslim husband.”
+After that, then seeking a husband should be easy, because your wali will take seriously his obligation to find a trustworthy, practicing Muslim husband.”

 Amongst many born Muslims, marrying within your own culture or nationality is a given, and marrying a cousin is not unheard of.

 Sister Klaudia shared her opinion:

-“Personally I do not think that marrying a revert is better than marrying a ‘native’ or vice versa, but rather it is important to find someone who is open-minded.”
+“Personally, I do not think that marrying a revert is better than marrying a ‘native’ or vice versa, but rather it is important to find someone who is open-minded.”

-Sister Anna* however, thinks female converts should try first to find someone from their own background:
+Sister Anna, however, thinks female converts should try first to find someone from their own background:

 “I believe marriage with someone from the same culture – like two converts from the same country – is much easier to manage than cross-cultural marriages.”